Rok at Blue Lagoon geothermal waters in Iceland

 Pompeii of the North, created with lava outburst

-The museum was actually built on the base of an excavated home that was buried by ashes during the eruption of 1973.
-This building, that has been dug up from the ashes, is the highlight of the exhibition.
-Due to the damage of the eruption, archeologist nicknamed the island Pompeii of the North.
+The museum was built on an excavated home buried by ash during the 1973 eruption.
+This building, dug up from the ash, is the highlight of the exhibition.
+Because of the eruption damage, archaeologists nicknamed the island the Pompeii of the North.

 The Geysir is still erupting

-The (Great) Geysir can hurl boiling water up to 70 meters, but while I was walking around, it probably didn’t blow higher than 30 meters.
+The Great Geysir can shoot boiling water up to 70 meters.
+When I visited, it didn’t rise higher than about 30 meters.
 It was still spectacular.
 I didn’t have to wait long to see it in all its grandeur.

-It is probably the most famous geyser in the world along with the geyser in Yellowstone National Park in the United States.
+This geyser is arguably the most famous in the world, similar to the one in Yellowstone National Park.

 Crystalline ice, snow, rock, sediment and liquid water

-Among the most beautiful scenes I saw in Iceland (and there were many), were glaciers; there are plenty of them to observe, even in the summertime.
-It might be due to the fact that I had never seen them before, but the serenity of the nature and the attractive combination of colors, ice structure, size and remoteness, caused an extremely big impression on me.
+Among the most beautiful scenes I saw in Iceland (and there were many), were glaciers.
+There are plenty of them to observe, even in the summertime.
+Maybe it was because I had never seen them before.
+The peaceful nature, along with the colors, ice shapes, size, and remoteness, made a huge impression on me.

 Glaciers are persistent bodies of dense ice that is constantly moving under its own weight.
 A glacier forms where the accumulation of snow exceeds its ablation over many years.
 Currently, still about 11% of Iceland is covered by glaciers, but their size has been reducing rapidly.
-Considering the fact that the next generations will not have a chance to see these beautiful ice structures due to continues melting, makes them even more unique and special.
+Knowing that future generations may never see these beautiful ice structures makes them even more unique and special.

-The glaciers in Iceland represent one of the most remarkable locations to truly appreciate the beauty of nature.
+The glaciers are among the most remarkable places to visit if you want to appreciate the beauty of nature.

 Puffin observation

-Beside the small, at times pony-sized Icelandic horses, puffins are one of the most remarkable habitants of Iceland.
-Thanks to how incredibly cute, tranquil, colorful, gathering in big groups and relatively used to human proximity, puffin watching has become one of the top activities for visitors in Iceland.
-Beautiful bright orange-colored beak, contrasting with black white penguin look body, makes them visible from a distance.
+Besides the small, pony-sized Icelandic horses, puffins are the most remarkable animals in Iceland.
+Because they are incredibly cute, calm, colorful, gather in large groups, and are used to people, puffin watching has become one of the top things to do for visitors.

-I found them in perfect harmony in Borgarfjordur Eystri fjord.
-It’s a long drive through scenic nature – most of the road was unpaved but easy to drive, even for my Suzuki Swift.
-I am not a big fan of bird watching in general and always saying that I am too young for this sport (excluding flamingos).
-However, puffins completely seduced me with their beauty, tranquility and the fact that they spend years of their lives in the middle of an ocean, away from mainland.
+I enjoyed the long scenic drive.
+Even the unpaved roads were easy for my Suzuki Swift.
+I am not a big fan of bird watching in general and always saying that I am too young for this activity.
+However, the puffins completely won me over with their beauty and calm nature.
+I was amazed that they spend years in the middle of the ocean, far from land.

 Volcanic landscape and picturesque waterfalls

 The northern part of the island is very different from the southern.
-Besides being much less visited by tourists, and the feeling of remoteness in some areas, the volcanic countryside makes it very unique and special.
+It is much less visited by tourists, and some areas feel very remote.
+The highlight is the volcanic countryside, which makes the area unique and special.

 There are around 130 volcanoes in Iceland, and roughly 30 of those categorized as currently active.
-I had seen something similar in Hawaii a few years ago, but all in all, the area around Myvatn and Hverir is even more spectacular: all kinds of lava rock structures and colors, stinky scenes of lunar landscape, lava castles and craters that are still warm with smoke coming out from the cracks.
+I had seen something similar in Hawaii a few years ago, but the area around Myvatn and Hverir is even more spectacular.
+It has many lava shapes and colors, smelly lunar landscapes, lava castles, and warm craters with smoke coming from cracks.

 Unbelievable, impressive!

 Smoking fumaroles and boiling mud pots, surrounded by sulphur crystals of many different colors fill the air with an overwhelming smell of egg.
 This raw and surreal landscape is amazing, while hundreds of flies are as annoying as they can be.
-I need to be focused to take a photo without them and keep my mouth closed to avoid them getting in.
+I had to stay focused to take photos without them and keep my mouth closed so they wouldn’t fly in.

 If Gulfoss is the most beautiful Iceland’s waterfall, how to describe Dettifoss waterfalls?

-It looks like a big shopping place for tourists with some nice architectural sightseeing such as Harpa and Hallgrimskirkja Church.
-One of the most bizarre museums is the Icelandic Phallological Museum, where you can admire different kinds, types and sizes of penises, mostly Islandic fauna.
+The city feels like a big shopping area for tourists.
+It also has impressive architectural landmarks such as Harpa and Hallgrímskirkja Church.
+One of the most unusual things to do is visiting the Icelandic Phallological Museum, which displays many types and sizes of penises from Icelandic wildlife.

 The main income – tourism and aluminum production